drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DoubletDetection.rst

 - ``DoubletDetection_summary.tsv``

-  - A sumamry of the number of singlets and doublets predicted by DoubletDetection_.
+  - A summary of the number of singlets and doublets predicted by DoubletDetection_.

   +------------------------------+-----------+
   | DoubletDetection_DropletType | Droplet N |